Wilkozx/PixelGames/README.md

 After each minigame, the champion's name is proudly announced in chat for everyone to see.

 ### Rewards System :
-A rewards system is planned for a future update.
+A rewards system with configurable random or weighted rewards!

 ## Installation: